s-vdg/s-vdg.github.io/content/event/talk-designing-hierarchical-connection-structures-in-phase-space/index.md

 ---
-title: "Talk: Designing hierarchical connection structures in phase space"
+title: "Talk: Design of connection structures with hierarchy in phase space"
 abstract: "Heteroclinic and excitable dynamics provide a natural mathematical framework for modeling structured intermittent, sequential behavior in complex systems.
 In many applications, these transitions underlie a specific